menandmice/micetro_docs/guides/implementation/cloud.rst

 Prerequisites
 ^^^^^^^^^^^^^^^
 For IP Address Management (IPAM), Micetro connects with the cloud service through Micetro Central.
-DNS management requires the Micetro DNS agent, and DHCP management requires the Micetro DHCP agent.
+DNS management requires the Micetro DNS Agent, and DHCP management requires the Micetro DHCP Agent.
 Before proceeding with any actions involving Micetro and cloud services, two critical requirements must be met:

 1. **DNS/DHCP Agent Installation and Setup**:

-   * Ensure that the Micetro agent is installed on the machine where Micetro Central is running.
+   * Ensure that the Micetro Agent is installed on the machine where Micetro Central is running.
-   * For instructions on installing Micetro agents, see :ref:`install-controllers`.
+   * For instructions on installing Micetro Agents, see :ref:`install-controllers`.

 2. **Network Connectivity**:

    * Ensure that the machine hosting Micetro Central can connect to the designated cloud instance.
-   * The connection must be made through port 443/TCP, which is reserved for secure communication.
+   * The connection must be made through port `443/TCP`, which is reserved for secure communication.
    * For detailed networking requirements, see :ref:`firewall-ports`.